-- 2. Member States shall ensure that, for entities referred to in points (a), (b), (c) and (d) of Article 1(1), ordinary unsecured claims shall, in national law governing normal insolvency proceedings, have a higher priority ranking than that of unsecured claims resulting from debt instruments which meet the following conditions: - (a) the original contractual maturity of the debt instruments is at least one year; - (b) they are not derivatives and have no embedded derivatives; and, - (c) the prospectus and any other relevant contractual documentation and, where applicable, the prospectus, related to the issuance explicitly refers to the lower ranking under this paragraph. - 3.
-Member States shall ensure that unsecured claims resulting from debt instruments that meet the conditions laid down in points (a).(b) and (c) of paragraph 2 shall have a higher priority ranking in national law governing normal insolvency proceedings than the priority ranking of claims resulting from instruments referred to in points (a) to (d) of Article 48(1). - 4.
-Without prejudice to paragraphs 5 and 6, Member States shall ensure that their national laws governing normal insolvency proceedings as they were adopted at [31 December 2016] apply to ordinarythe ranking in normal insolvency proceedings of unsecured claims resulting from debt instruments issued by entities referred to in points (a), (b), (c) and (d) of Article 1(1) prior to [date of application of this Directive]. - 5.
-The first subparagraph shall not apply where Where a Member State, after 31 December 2016 and before the date of application of this Directive, has adopted a national law governing the ranking in normal insolvency proceedings of claims resulting from debt instruments issued after the date of application of such national law which comply and before the date of application of this Directive, the first subparagraph 4 shall not apply to such claims resulting from debt instruments issued after the entry into force of that national law provided that it the national law complies with the conditions set out in paragraphs 2 and 3 following:
+- 2. Member States shall ensure that, for entities referred to in points (a), (b), (c) and (d) of Article 1(1), ordinary unsecured claims shall, in national law governing normal insolvency proceedings, have a higher priority ranking than that of unsecured claims resulting from debt instruments which meet the following conditions: - (a) the original contractual maturity of the debt instruments is at least one year; - (b) they are not derivatives and have no embedded derivatives; and, - (c) the relevant contractual documentation and, where applicable, the prospectus, related to the issuance explicitly refers to the lower ranking under this paragraph. - 3.
+Member States shall ensure that unsecured claims resulting from debt instruments that meet the conditions laid down in points (a),(b) and (c) of paragraph 2 shall have a higher priority ranking in national law governing normal insolvency proceedings than the priority ranking of claims resulting from instruments referred to in points (a) to (d) of Article 48(1). - 4.
+Without prejudice to paragraphs 5 and 6, Member States shall ensure that their national laws governing normal insolvency proceedings as they were adopted at 31 December 2016 apply to the ranking in normal insolvency proceedings of unsecured claims resulting from debt instruments issued by entities referred to in points (a), (b), (c) and (d) of Article 1(1) prior to the date of entry into force of measures under national law transposing [insert title of this Directive].

-- (a) that national law provides that, for entities referred to in points (a), (b), (c) and (d) of Article 1(1), ordinary unsecured claims shall, in normal insolvency proceedings, have a higher priority ranking than that of unsecured claims resulting from debt instruments which meet the following conditions: - (i) the original contractual maturity of the debt instruments is at least one year; - (ii) they are not derivatives and have no embedded derivatives; and - (iii) the relevant contractual documentation and, where applicable, the prospectus, related to the issuance explicitly refers to the lower ranking under this paragraph; - (b) that national law provides that unsecured claims resulting from debt instruments that meet the conditions laid down in point (a) of this paragraph shall, in normal insolvency proceedings, have a higher priority ranking than the priority ranking of claims resulting from instruments referred to in points (a) to (d) of Article 48(1). - Member States which, prior to 31 December 2016 have adopted a national law governing normal insolvency proceedings whereby unsecured claims resulting from debt instruments issued by entities referred to in points (a),(b),(c) and (d) of Article 1(1) are split into two or more different priority rankings or where the priority ranking of debt instruments is changed shall ensure as regards all other liabilities with the same ranking, may provide that instruments with the lowest priority ranking among those ordinary unsecured claims have the same ranking as the one referred to in paragraph 2 (a),(b) and (c) and paragraph 3.
+- 5. Where a Member State, after 31 December 2016 and before the date of entry into force of [insert title of this Directive], has adopted a national law governing the ranking in normal insolvency proceedings of unsecured claims resulting from debt instruments issued after the date of application of such national law, paragraph 4 shall not apply to claims resulting from debt instruments issued after the entry into force of that national law provided that it complies with the following: - (a) that national law provides that, for entities referred to in points (a), (b), (c) and (d) of Article 1(1), ordinary unsecured claims shall, in normal insolvency proceedings, have a higher priority ranking than that of unsecured claims resulting from debt instruments which meet the following conditions: - (i) the original contractual maturity of the debt instruments is at least one year; - (ii) they are not derivatives and have no embedded derivatives; and - (iii) the relevant contractual documentation and, where applicable, the prospectus, related to the issuance explicitly refers to the lower ranking under this paragraph; - (b) that national law provides that unsecured claims resulting from debt instruments that meet the conditions laid down in point (a) of this paragraph shall, in normal insolvency proceedings, have a higher priority ranking than the priority ranking of claims resulting from instruments referred to in points (a) to (d) of Article 48(1).

+On the date of entry into force of measures under national law transposing [insert title of this Directive], the unsecured claims resulting from debt instruments referred to in point (b), shall have the same priority ranking as the one referred to in points (a), (b) and (c) of paragraph 2 and in paragraph 3.